JAGUAR RACING TO 1959

 Model by JADE 1/43

 1957 Lister Jaguar TS1: More Jaguar looking than other Lister Jaguar powered cars, this car was owned by Bruce Halford and was co-driven by Brian Naylor at Le Mans in 1958.
-The pair finished 15th over-all.
+The pair finished 15th over-all, but were not classified since engine problems kept them from covering the required minimum distance.
 Powered by the 3.0L version of the XK six-cylinder DOHC engine which conformed with the rules in 1958, the 3.0L engine was never as reliable as the other XK engine variants of larger displacements.

 Model by HISTORIC SPORTS RACER 1/43